 <Redeemer’s signature> <Secret>

 This prevents people from stealing money.
-They might actually succeed in stealing the secret, but without the recipient’s private key, they will never be able to forge a valid digital signature.
+They might succeed in stealing the secret, but without the recipient’s private key, they will never be able to forge a valid digital signature.

 Refund – Preventing Failures